"MY EYES HAVE SEEN YOU": FROM THE DEMO TO THE OFFICIAL RECORD

 It would later appear on their second record, "Strange Days", released in September 1967.
 We’re going to see how the initial intuition Jim Morrison had in the summer of '65 for this song was later developed by the group into the final LP version.

 Despite these similarities, the demo is still closely tied to Rhythm and Blues, lacking the shift to rock that marks its presence on the LP instead.
-This feeling is made even more intense by the accompaniment that the harmonica carries on throughout the track, hence juxtaposing the latter’s sound atmosphere with that created in the same period by bands such as Them.
+This feeling is made even more intense by the accompaniment that the harmonica carries on throughout the demo track, hence juxtaposing the latter’s sound atmosphere with that created in the same period by bands such as Them.

-The demo lacks the prolonged and distorted guitar solos as well as the sinuous driving path carried out in the verses by the vibrato of Krieger's electric guitar.
 Of course, not only the details are missing in the demo: compared to the official version of the album it still lacks the very construction of a more mature and complete musical environment.

 Another notable difference can be found in Morrison's voice.
 While in the demo it already traces the line that will later follow on the LP, the two interpretations differ from each other considerably in timbre and intensity.

-The seed sown in the September 1965 sessions contained within itself some tentative signs of the musical elements that would make the Doors one of the greatest groups in modern music history.
-Nevertheless, the track we have considered here, less than others foreshadows what was to come in the band's future.
+The seed sown in the September 1965 sessions contained within itself some tentative signs of the musical elements that would make The Doors one of the greatest groups in contemporary music history.

-However, The Doors would recover plenty of ground in the version of "My Eyes Have Seen You" recorded for the LP "Strange Days" in February 1967: a distillation of sound strength, amazing charm and intelligently provocative Rock.
+However, The Doors would recover plenty of ground in the version of the tune recorded for the LP "Strange Days" in February 1967: a distillation of sound strength, amazing charm and intelligently provocative Rock.

 Comments